-Mr. Frear.
+Mr. FREAR.
 General Immell is from my State and district I was just wondering whether he authorized you to appear for that organization, by letter or otherwise.

-General Reckord.
+General RECKORD.
 Not by letter.
-But he was in town last week-and he told me then to appear.
+But he was in town last weekand he told me then to appear.
 I have been the legislative representative for a number of years.
 It was absolutely a verbal commitment.

-Mr. Frear.
+Mr. FREAR.
 Let me ask you just one question, if I may.
 Would you prefer to have this bill rejected as it is now rather than passed?

-General Reckord.
+General RECKORD.
 Yes, sir; very much prefer to have it rejected.

-Mr. Frear.
+Mr. FREAR.
 I wanted to get your position, that was all.

+Mr. FREAR.
+I wanted to get your position, that was all.
 Mr. TREADWAY.
 I do not want to interrupt your line of testimony, but in further answer to the question as to whether you had been asked officially to be here, or whether either one of your organizations had taken action on this bill, you rightly replied, no. Is not one reason for that the fact that this bill was introduced only April 11, which would not have given you time to communicate with the officials?

-General Reckord.
-That is the exact reason, because the Adjutants

-General met in convention here last week-
+General RECKORD.
+That is the exact reason, because the Adjutants General met in convention here last week-----

-Mr. TREADWAY.
-And knew nothing about this?
-General Reckord.
+Mr. TREADWAY, And knew nothing about this?

+General RECKORD.
 And knew nothing about this bill.
 Had they known about it I could easily have gotten a resolution directing me to come here in opposition to it.

 Mr. TREADWAY.
 I think that explains it.

-The Chairman.
+The CHAIRMAN.
 How do you know that, if they have not met?

-General Reckord.
+General RECKORD.
 I beg your pardon?

-The Chairman.
+The CHAIRMAN.
 How do you know that, if they have not expressed an op inion?

-Gene ral Reckorp.
+Gene ral RECKORP.
 Well, Mr. Chairman, I know it because I know those men, have known them for years.
-We all think more or less There are so many provisions in alike on the subject of firearms.

-this bill that are not good, in my humble judgment, that I am confident-maybe that would be a better expression-I am confident that had this bill been before the convention last Monday or Tuesday, I could have had such a commitment.
+We all think more or less alike on the subject of frearms.
+There are so many provisions in this bill that are not good, in my humble judgment, that I am confident-maybe that would be a better expression-I am confident that had this bill been before the convention last Monday or Tuesday, I could have had such a commitment.

-Mr. Reed.
+Mr. REED.
 These provisions to which you are opposed, have they appeared in other forms in other legislation introduced heretofore, in piecemeal fashion?